 The El Rancho is the embodiment of the Western Ranch House from the classic westerns.
 At one point, it was the vibe was distinctly “Wild West”, with patrons enjoying raucous piano playing, gambling, brawling, and drinking.
 Erroll Flynn was known for riding his horse into the bar when he wanted a drink.
 Though guests are more law abiding these days, the spirit of the west can be felt when you walk in the doors.

 The main entry leads into a square lobby with a crisscross balustrade balcony running around the perimeter of the second-story.
 The ambiance is distinctly western, part movie set, part hunting lodge.
-The lobby is furnished with heavy, carved, dark wood furniture, with Navajo rugs hanging from the balcony, deer head trophies, and stamped tin lights.
+They furnished the lobby with heavy, carved, dark wood furniture.
+There are Navajo rugs hanging from the balcony, deer head trophies hanging from the walls, and stamped tin lights.
 At the back of the lobby, there is a walk-in fireplace cove made of brick and random stonework.
 On each side of the massive fireplace, wooden stairways, made of split logs, wind their way up to the balcony.
 The balcony encircles the first floor.
 The walls are packed with history and movie memorabilia from the movie stars and films associated with the property.

 This is one of those places where you meet people (if you want).
 For example, it isn’t unusual for staff to answer questions and chat with guests around the fire in the evening.